coleenquadros/configuration/README.md

 S3 buckets can be entirely self-serviced via App-Interface.

-In order to add or update an S3 bucket, you need to add them to the `terraformResources` field.
+In order to add or update an S3 bucket, you need to add them to the `externalResources` field.

 - `provider`: must be `s3`
-- `account`: must be one of the AWS account names we manage.
-Current options:
-  - `app-sre`
-  - `osio`
 - `identifier` - name of resource to create (or update)
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options:](/resources/terraform/resources/)
 - `overrides`: list of values from `defaults` you wish to override, with the override values.
 For example: `acl: public`.